Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Modified principal nest

 Hence, two infinitely renormalizable maps are called \textit{combinatorially equivalent} if they have the same combinatorics, i.e., correspond to the same sequence of maximal connectedness locus copies.

-We say an infinitely renormalizable $P_c$ satisfies the \textit{secondary limbs condition}, if all the parameters $c_1, c_2, \dots$, obtained from straightening the maps $\{\rr^n P_c\}_{n=0}^\infty$ belong to a finite number of truncated secondary limbs.
-Let $\mathcal{SL}$ stand for the class of infinitely renormalizable unicritical polynomial-like maps satisfying the secondary limbs condition.
+We say that an infinitely renormalizable $P_c$ satisfies the \textit{secondary limbs condition}, if all the parameters $c_1, c_2, \dots$, obtained from straightening the \text{polynomial-like} mappings $\{\rr^n P_c\}_{n=0}^\infty$ belong to a finite number of truncated secondary limbs.
+Let $\mathcal{SL}$ stand for the class of infinitely renormalizable unicritical polynomial-like mappings satisfying the secondary limbs condition.